AlexanderLindholt/ROBLOX-PseudoLoad/README.md

 # PseudoLoad

-An open source ROBLOX loading screen aiming to be as real as possible - in reality being fake to a degree.
+An open-source ROBLOX loading screen designed to replicate the look of a genuine loading process, though the effect is largely simulated.
 <br><br/>

+You may be confused as to why essentially faking the loading process is useful.
+And the answer is simple.
+**True loading screens are impossible.**

 ## How to use
+1. Download the `.rbxm` file.
-Simply download the rbxm file and drag it from your file explorer and into studio.
+2. Drag and drop the file from your file explorer into Roblox Studio.
-Then, you can simply drag it right at your preferred location - i'd recommend parenting it to ReplicatedFirst, where your loading screen code should be anyways.
+3. Parent the module to ReplicatedFirst to ensure it appears during the loading phase.
+This is the recommended location for any loading screen code.

-Below is an extremely simple example use of the module.
+Below is a simple example use of the module.
 ```lua
 require(script.PseudoLoad)() -- will yield.